liamsmith3194/otter-hockey/README.md

 ![Hamburger bars](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/hamburger-bars.PNG)
 - All forms are spread across the width of the screen on smaller devices
 - The vast majority of buttons are also spread across the width and stacked above one another.
-- The footer elements are displayed in a singe column on smaller devices, with all content centred.
+- The footer elements are displayed in a singe column on smaller devices, with all content centered.

 #### Index Page
 - [x] Otter Hockey logo link